hiclib/iced/doc/papers/paper.md

-[**Iced**](https://github.com/hiclib/iced) implements fast and memory efficient normalization methods, such the ICE normalization strategy or the SCN algorithm [@varoquaux:iced_osf].
+[**Iced**](https://github.com/hiclib/iced) implements fast and memory efficient normalization methods, such the ICE normalization strategy or the SCN algorithm.
 It is included in the HiC-pro pipeline, that processes data from raw fastq files to normalized contact maps [@servant:hicpro]. iced eventually grew bigger than just being a normalization packages, and contains a number of utilities functions that may be useful if you are analyzing and